Commencement

 ACADEMIC AWARDS CEREMONY

-The Academic Awards Ceremony will take place on Friday, May 24 at 1:45 p.m.
-The event will be photographed and videotaped, and you can watch a livestream of the event here on the Commencement page.
+The Academic Awards Ceremony will take place on Friday, May 22 at 1:45 p.m.
+The event will be photographed and videotaped, and you can watch a livestream of the event right here on the Commencement page.

 STOLING CEREMONY

 In this celebration of mentorship, Black students who would like to participate will be honored by their mentors and given a Kente stole—a scarf made of boldly colored cloth—which may also be worn at Commencement.
-All are welcome to attend this ceremony from 4–5 p.m. on Friday, May 24, in Phillips Stevens Chapel.
+All are welcome to attend this ceremony from 4–5 p.m. on Friday, May 22, in Phillips Stevens Chapel.
+The event will be photographed and videotaped, and you can watch a livestream of the event right here on the Commencement page.

 BACCALAUREATE

 Baccalaureate is a formal ceremony celebrating the class before graduation.
-Baccalaureate is typically attended only by the student’s immediate family.
+Baccalaureate is typically attended only by the student’s immediate family and takes place in Phillips Stevens Chapel.
 Afterwards seniors, their families, and attending faculty are invited to a reception on the lawn of the Head of School’s house.
-The Baccalaureate ceremony will take place on Friday, May 24 at 7:30 p.m.
-The event will be photographed and videotaped, and you can watch a livestream of the event here on the Commencement page.
+The Baccalaureate ceremony will take place on Friday, May 22 at 7:30 p.m.
+The event will be photographed and videotaped, and you can watch a livestream of the event right here on the Commencement page.

 COMMENCEMENT

-Commencement will begin at 9:30 a.m on Saturday, May 25, under the tent in front of the Reed Campus Center, rain or shine.
-The event will be photographed and videotaped, and you can watch a livestream of the event here on the Commencement page.
+Commencement will begin at 9:30 a.m on Saturday, May 23, under the tent in front of the Reed Campus Center, rain or shine.
+The event will be photographed and videotaped, and you can watch a livestream of the event right here on the Commencement page.

 Commencement FAQ